 - get updates on volunteer, internship, and job opportunities

 The SADI Student Development Model reflects a holistic approach.
-The four components of the program are Transitional, Mentoring, Academic Support, and Professional Preparation.
+The four components of the program are Mentoring, Transitional, Academic Support, and Professional Preparation.

 The SADI Mentoring Program provides the opportunity for first-time, first-year students and transfer students to be connected with peer and professional mentors to help ease the transition into college.
 Students participate in numerous relationship-building activities and academic workshops throughout the year.
-Students rely on the mentors to answer questions regarding the university and for guidance to resources for academic support.
+Students rely on their mentors to answer questions regarding the university and for guidance to resources for academic support.

 In addition to mentoring responsibilities, SADI’s peer mentors participate in leadership training and work directly with staff to develop an interactive, educational experience for freshmen program participants.
-SADI’s professional mentors also help host our monthly “Reality Check” programs
+SADI’s professional mentors also help host our monthly “Reality Check” programs and other Multicultural Center events.

 Interested in becoming a SADI Mentee or Mentor?
 Learn more.